Ali-Mohd1/Furniture-landingpage/README.md

-# How to Create A Responsive Website Using HTML, CSS & JavaScript
+# How to Create A Responsive Landing page Using HTML, CSS & JavaScript

 ### [Watch full tutorial on youtube](https://youtu.be/6-aoyvFRdEY)